netdeveloper1job/task-management-fe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.9.

+# Note

+Start by running the backend code, followed by the frontend code

+# Setup Instructions

+- •	Clone the project with git clone <repository url> in the command prompt.
+- •	Navigate to the cloned project directory and then run npm i to install necessary dependencies.
+- •	Start the frontend by running npm run start.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.